jaspervdj/hakyll/examples/hakyll/tutorials/part07.markdown

 ---
 title: Interlude
-what: gives some various tips and tricks about Hakyll
+what: gives some various tips and tricks about Hakyll (quite handy, read this!)
 ---

 ## Syntax-highlighting